IAAR-Shanghai/FastMem/README.md

 ```
 ## Overview

 TL;DR: **FastMem** maximizes the likelihood of the prompt before inference by fine-tuning only the last Feed-Forward Network (FFN) module.
-This targeted approach ensures efficient optimization without overfitting, significantly improving the model's ability to comprehend and accurately follow the context.
+This targeted approach ensures efficient memorization without overfitting, significantly improving the model's ability to comprehend and accurately follow the context.

 <p align="center"><img src="./assets/framework.png" alt="" width="80%"></p>